Taking the time to say farewell

-We need to allow our grief to surface, and a funeral provides a safe and appropriate place to show and share our feelings with others, which set the foundation for ‘good grief’ or healthy grieving.
-The funeral allows us to be real about how we feel and can help us say; “Thank you.”
+A funeral allows us to be real about how we feel.
+It can help us say; “Thank you.”
 “I love you.”
 “I’m lonely without you.”
 “I’ll always remember you.”
 “You meant a lot to me.”
+“Goodbye.”